Catholic Social Action

 Products are sourced from Catholic Relief Services Ethical Trade, which brings Catholics closer to their faith through education, advocacy and access to ethically produced products of the highest standards.
 CRS’ vetting process employs the principles of the world’s leading fair trade organizations and goes a step further to ensure these companies’ business practices are not in conflict with Catholic social teaching.

 As shoppers browse the sale, they will learn about the artisans and families who produce the products offered.
 The sale also connects shoppers with the mission-supporting efforts of religious sisters and a parish and with people who have resettled in the Dayton area.
-The UD Bookstore will also offer fair trade apparel for sale.

 Gift-giving will bless both family and friends as well as families around the world.
 Weavers of Justice, a collaborative of Dayton area parishes, coordinates the sale through the Archdiocese of Cincinnati’s Catholic Social Action Office.